Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-12.md

 15. Where should a company go to search software listings from independent software vendors to find, test, buy and deploy software that runs on AWS?
     - A. AWS Marketplace.
     - B. Amazon Lumberyard.
+      [A game engine for building and running games]
     - C. AWS Artifact.
+      [Provides compliance reports and documentation]
     - D. Amazon CloudSearch.
+      [managed search service for applications]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: A